docker/docs/content/registry/recipes/apache.md

 While we use a simple `htpasswd` file as an example, any other apache authentication backend should be fairly easy to implement once you are done with the example.

 We also implement push restriction (to a limited user group) for the sake of the example.
-Again, you should modify this to fit your mileage.
+Again, you should modify this to fit your requirements.

 ### Gotchas